 - 5. (a) The principal shall be responsible for the approval of Category 1 and 2 Out of School Activities; the FOS Superintendent shall be responsible for the approval of Category 3, 4 and 5 Out of School Activities; and the Board shall be responsible for the approval of Category 4 and 5 excursions. - (b) For Category 5 trips, the principal shall ensure that the requirements outlined in the Purchasing Handbook and Procurement Directives are met. - (c) The principal shall inform the appropriate superintendent in writing of all overnight Category 3 Out of School Activities.
-High Care Activities shall not be added to trip itineraries after approval, unless the revised itinerary is brought forth and approved by the Superintendent. - (d) The Board shall be responsible for the approval of Out of School Activities that involve travel outside of Canada, travel requiring flights and overnight wilderness trips in Canada.
-High Care Activities shall not be added to Category 4 & 5 trip itineraries after approval, unless the revised itinerary is brought forth and approved by the Board. - (e) Where appropriate, schools can coordinate Out of School Activities to reduce costs and to support the participation of smaller schools.
-In multi-school trips, each participating school principal must submit a completed application package. - 6. (a) Students and parents must be provided with details of all expenses associated with the Out of School Activity along with the permission form.
+High Care Activities shall not be added to trip itineraries after approval, unless the revised itinerary is brought forth and approved by the Superintendent.
+Other itinerary changes, whether initiated by the school or by the tour operator, shall be approved by the principal and FOS superintendent. - (d) The Board shall be responsible for the approval of Out of School Activities that involve travel outside of Canada, travel requiring flights and overnight wilderness trips in Canada.
+High Care Activities shall not be added to Category 4 & 5 trip itineraries after approval, unless the revised itinerary is brought forth and approved by the Board.
+Other Category 4 & 5 itinerary changes, whether initiated by the school or by the tour operator, shall be approved by the principal and FOS superintendent; trustees will be notified by the Director of Education. - (e) Where appropriate, schools can coordinate Out of School Activities to reduce costs and to support the participation of smaller schools.
+In multi-school trips, each participating school principal must submit a completed application package. - (f) Children, who are not students of the school, are not permitted to participate in Category 3, 4 or 5 Out of School Activities. - 6. (a) Students and parents must be provided with details of all expenses associated with the Out of School Activity along with the permission form.
 It should include total costs along with possible expenses that might be incurred while in attendance such as lunches, souvenirs, snacks, or added excursions. - (b) Costs associated with Out of School Activities which are an extension of the curriculum and not an optional trip may be subsidized by school budget, Catholic School Council funds, or fundraising efforts.
-Principals must be sensitive to the capabilities of families to pay prior to supporting Out of School
+Principals must be sensitive to the capabilities of families to pay prior to supporting Out of School Activities.

-Activities.
 In cases where financial hardship is suspected, staff will make whatever accommodation is required to support participation of all students in Category 1, 2 and 3 Out of School Activities.

-- 7. (a) The Board requires that principals have the written consent of a parent or legal guardian prior to any student being granted permission to participate in an Out of School Activity.
-For Category 1 Day Walking Trips, please refer to Section 2 (a).
+- (a) The Board requires that principals have the written consent of a parent or legal guardian prior to any student being granted permission to participate in an Out of School Activity.
+For Category 1 - Day Walking Trips, please refer to Section 2 (a).
 Students who have reached the age of consent (18) may sign their own permission forms. - (b) For overnight Out of School Activities (Category 3, 4 or 5), school staff will conduct at least one information meeting for parents/guardians.
-Exceptions to the requirement for an information meeting may be secondary school sports teams who have qualified for regional or provincial championships, teams participating in regional or provincial tournaments, or band/drama productions participating in a provincial competition. - 8.
-High Care Activity Excursion Providers
+Exceptions to the requirement for an information meeting may be secondary school sports teams who have qualified for regional or provincial championships, teams participating in regional or provincial tournaments, or band/drama productions participating in a provincial competition.

+8. High Care Activity Excursion Providers